erdogancayir/42Piscine-PythonforDataScience/README.md

 ## Python - 3 - OOP
 Description of the Python - 3 -
 Classes and the heritage in Python.
+Object-oriented programming
 <hr/>

 ## Python - 4 - Dod